 Pasadena, Calif.
 (PRWEB) May 15, 2006

-Soldiers' Angels was founded in the summer of 2003 by Patton-Bader when her son wrote home from Iraq expressing his concern that some soldiers did not receive any mail or support from home.
+Today, many charitable organizations have stepped up to provide for the needs of the American soldiers and their families.
+One such group is Soldiers’ Angels.
+In the summer of 2003 Patti Patton-Bader was inspired to found Soldiers’ Angels when her son wrote home from Iraq expressing his concern that some soldiers did not receive any mail or support from home.
 Within a few short months Soldiers' Angels had grown from a mother writing a few extra letters to an Internet Community with thousands of angels worldwide.
-Soldiers' Angels' purpose is to provide aid and comfort to the thousands of American Service Members stationed wherever the United States raises its flag.
-In addition to the Hero Packs, Soldiers' Angels sponsors programs which provide laptop computers to wounded soldiers, care packages and support to deployed soldiers, armored blankets to military ambulances, and memorial trees to the families of soldiers who have died in the service of their country.
-As Patton-Bader says, "Our mission is to insure that no soldier feels unloved."
+Soldiers’ Angels’ purpose is to provide aid and comfort to the thousands of American Service Members stationed wherever the United States raises its flag.

 If you would like more information about this topic or to schedule an interview with Patti Patton-Bader, please call Don MacKay at (615)676-0239.